maxadobr/clarityboard/README.md

-# 📋 ClarityBoard
+# 📋 Clarity Board

-**ClarityBoard** is a modern, lightweight, and elegant task management web application designed to help you organize your workflow with clarity and focus.
+**Clarity Board** is a modern, lightweight, and elegant task management web application designed to help you organize your workflow with clarity and focus.
 Built with vanilla JavaScript and powered by IndexedDB, it offers a seamless offline-first experience with no backend dependencies.

 ---

 ## 🌟 Introduction

-ClarityBoard is an intuitive Kanban-style task management application designed with a unique philosophy: **helping you make better decisions, not just managing tasks.** Unlike basic to-do lists or complex enterprise tools, ClarityBoard fills the gap by being powerful enough for sophisticated workflows while remaining lightweight and distraction-free.
+Clarity Board is an intuitive Kanban-style task management application designed with a unique philosophy: **helping you make better decisions, not just managing tasks.** Unlike basic to-do lists or complex enterprise tools, Clarity Board fills the gap by being powerful enough for sophisticated workflows while remaining lightweight and distraction-free.

 The application features a sleek, responsive design with dark/light theme support, full internationalization (i18n) capabilities, and a visual "data-at-a-glance" interface that helps you focus on what truly matters.
 It's more focused on helping you decide **what to do next** than simply tracking what you've done.

 ### Core Concept

-ClarityBoard provides **clarity** in task management through:
+Clarity Board provides **clarity** in task management through:
 - **Visual Organization**: Kanban-style columns (Backlog, Selected, In Progress, Done)
 - **Smart Prioritization**: Dynamic scoring algorithm based on urgency and category importance
 - **Category-Based Workflow**: Organize tasks with custom categories and color coding